bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-17 13:56 Monday

 The above is quite true.
 Fetch calls add by default but you can make it do reset by passing `{ reset: true }` which is kinda what we want when setting up the data for the first time.

 ## 2014-02-17 14:16 Monday

-Next up: Render the measurements
+Next up: Render the measurements.
+Where do those come from?
+Are they in the model yet?
+The plan says they should be owned by the indicators.